ron2015schmitt/Mathematiques-old/doc/coding-guide/scalar/real/body.md

 Mathématiques supplements C++ functionality with several more functions.

-Mathématiques extends all of these operators and functions to vectors, matrices, and tensors, in a element-wise fashion.
+Mathématiques extends many of these operators and functions to complex numbers, imaginary numbers, and quaterions, as well as extending to vectors, matrices, and tensors in a element-wise fashion.

 ## Integers